professionals and families build assets. The Asset-Building Toolkit

 Four essential steps to designing and evaluating a community-based information and media project.

-Tamarack has collected a robust body of knowledge, resources and tools focused on
+has a robust body of knowledge, resources and tools focused on

-Survey template on how children feel about YMCA programming.
+template to collect feedback about how children feel about YMCA